Virginia Criminal & DUI Lawyer

 Virginia Criminal Defense & DUI Attorney

 If you have been charged with a misdemeanor offense in the Commonwealth of Virginia, you are advised to consult with an experienced defense attorney who can help you understand the criminal process, the charges you face, and any potential penalties associated with a conviction.
 Having a criminal record can seriously impact your future employment and educational opportunities, hinder your ability to qualify for certain loans, threaten your standing in custody disputes, and damage your personal and professional relationships.
-Retaining a Virginia criminal defense and attorney who is well versed in a variety of criminal offenses and DUI violations is your best chance to avoid incarceration and protect your rights.
+Retaining a Leesburg, Virginia criminal defense attorney who is well versed in a variety of criminal offenses and DUI violations is your best chance to avoid incarceration and protect your rights.
+Thomas Soldan also handles cases in Fauquier County.